Diana-M0407/Mini2-Offline-First-App/README.md

 - Open Android Studio
 - Run emulator (or real device)
 - Ensure internet is ON on first launch
-- In Airplain Mode, close app then reopen app to fetch cached data
+- In Airplane Mode, close app then reopen app to fetch cached data

 ---